ryuzee/SlideHub/README.md

 This application depends on following technologies.

-* Docker
+* Docker (Azure Virtual Machine or Amazon EC2 is NOT required)
-* [Note] Application can be placed at any servers.
-(Azure Virtual Machine or Amazon EC2 is NOT required.)
+* MySQL or SQL Server or Azure SQL Database
 * AWS or Azure
  * AWS: Amazon S3 / Amazon SQS
  * Azure: Blob Storage / Blob Queue